-If you want to bring the winter in your Christmas tree, make interesting Christmas ornaments like this simple, easy and inexpensive DIY Wire Snowman.
+If you want to bring the winter in your Christmas tree, make interesting snowman Christmas ornaments like these simple, easy and inexpensive wire decorations.

 - Star by deciding how big you want your snowman and cut 2 wires of the desired length (I cut mine 100 cm = 40″ long, for each wire).

 - Twist them around each other, using your fingers or pliers if you are very handy (just like in this project).

 - From one end, start making a small “curl”, which will be sitting in the middle of your snowman’s body (use this short video tutorial if you don’t know how to curl wire).

 - Make the body as big as you like (I made about 4 rolls around the small curl).

 - Once you get to the top of the body, secure the wire in place with a small piece of wire.